Sivashalinimurugesan/Automated-Podcast-Transcription-and-Topic-Segmentation/README.md

-🎙️ Automated Podcast Transcription & Topic Segmentation
+AUTOMATED PODCAST TRANSCRIPTION AND TOPIC SEGMENTATION

 I. Overview

-This project provides an end-to-end AI system designed to unlock the value hidden in long-form audio.
-By applying advanced Speech Processing and NLP techniques, this tool automatically transcribes podcasts, segments them into coherent chapters, analyzes emotional tone, and provides a searchable, interactive dashboard for navigation.
-It is designed to efficiently process long-form audio suitable for real-world applications such as automated meeting minutes, podcast summarization, and interview analysis.
+This project provides an end-to-end pipeline to automatically convert meeting or podcast audio into accurate text transcripts, followed by topic-based segmentation, summarization, and keyword extraction using natural language processing techniques.
+It is designed to efficiently process long-form audio and is suitable for real-world applications such as automated meeting minutes, podcast summarization, and interview analysis.

 II.
 Objectives

-Transcription (Speech-to-Text)

-Convert long podcast audio files into accurate text using OpenAI's Whisper model.
+Convert audio recordings into accurate text transcripts using OpenAI Whisper.

-Generate precise timestamps for each transcribed segment to enable timeline visualization.

-Support noisy, multi-speaker, real-world audio.

-Topic Segmentation

-Detect shifts in content and break the transcript into meaningful chapters.

-Use TF-IDF Vectorization and Cosine Similarity to mathematically identify topic boundaries.

-Summarization & Intelligence
+Segment long conversations into meaningful topics using semantic analysis.

-Generate abstractive summaries for each segment using DistilBART (Hugging Face).
+Generate concise summaries for each identified segment.

-Extract unique Keywords using TF-IDF ranking.

-Analyze emotional tone using VADER Sentiment Analysis.

-UI for Navigation & Visualization

-Provide a Streamlit dashboard for uploading and processing audio.
+Extract important keywords for quick understanding of content.

-Visualize segment-level analytics like sentiment trends over time with interactive Plotly charts.
+Visualize sentiment and timelines via an interactive dashboard.

-Allow users to jump to specific topics and search transcripts instantly.

 III.
 Key Features

-Automatic Speech Recognition (ASR): High-accuracy transcription using OpenAI Whisper.
+Automatic Speech Recognition (ASR) using OpenAI Whisper for high-accuracy transcription.

-Topic Segmentation: Automatically detects natural topic boundaries in long conversations.

-Smart Summarization: Generates concise abstractive summaries for every detected chapter.

-Sentiment Analysis: Tracks the emotional journey (Positive/Negative/Neutral) of the speaker over time.

-Keyword Extraction: Identifies key themes and tags for quick content discovery.

-Interactive Dashboard: A modern UI to upload files, visualize data, and navigate transcripts.
+Topic Segmentation for long transcripts using TF-IDF and Cosine Similarity.

+Summary Generation for segmented content using HuggingFace Transformers (DistilBART).

+Keyword Extraction using TF-IDF ranking.

+Sentiment Analysis using NLTK VADER to track emotional tone.

+Optimized for long meeting and podcast audio.

 IV.
 Dataset

-This project was developed and tested using a subset of the TED Talks dataset sourced from Kaggle, ensuring robustness across diverse speakers and topics.
+This project was developed and tested using a subset of the TED Talks Audio Dataset.

-Source: TED Talks Audio (Kaggle)
+Source: Kaggle (TED Talks Audio)

-Data Type: Real-world educational and conversational audio recordings.
+Nature: Real-world educational and conversational audio recordings suitable for long-form transcription and topic segmentation tasks.

 V. Tech Stack

-Core

 Python 3.9+

-OpenAI Whisper: State-of-the-art ASR model.
+OpenAI Whisper: Speech-to-text

-Librosa / Soundfile: Audio loading, resampling, and normalization.

-FFmpeg: System-level audio processing engine.

-NLP & AI

-Hugging Face Transformers: sshleifer/distilbart-cnn-12-6 for summarization.
+NLTK: Sentence tokenization & Sentiment Analysis

-Scikit-Learn: TF-IDF Vectorizer, Cosine Similarity.
+Scikit-learn: TF-IDF Vectorization & Cosine Similarity

-NLTK: VADER for sentiment, Punkt for sentence tokenization.
+HuggingFace Transformers: Summarization (DistilBART)

+Streamlit: User Interface

-Visualization & UI
+Plotly: Data Visualization

-Streamlit: Interactive web application framework.

-Plotly Express: Interactive charts (Sentiment Timeline, Pie Charts).

-Storage

-JSON: Structured storage for transcripts, segments, and analysis data.

-TXT: Human-readable summaries and logs.

 VI.
 Project Structure